dadams-AU/miner-control-tray/README.md

 ## Credits

 - Application developed and conceptualized by ChatGPT from OpenAI.
-- Special thanks to the user for collaborating on refining the requirements and features.
+- Special thanks to [@dadams-AU](https://github.com/dadams-AU) for collaborating on refining the requirements and features.

 ## License